wtam/AscendPlusIoTAzFn/2016-12-10-TofugearIotAzFn.md

-long start up occasionally may up to mins and after some investigation we suspect some combination of the IoTHub connection setup and Azure Function environment may contribute this unexpected result which we’re working closely with product team to investaigate.
-Its important to get this performance issue resolve in order to apply in production environment.
+long start up occasionally may up to mins and after some investigation we suspect some combination of the IoTHub connection setup and Azure Function environment may contribute this unexpected result which we’re working closely with product team to investigate.
+It’s important to get this performance issue resolve to apply in production environment.

 Conclusion
 ----------